 In particular, his laboratory has been investigating molecular mechanisms of aspirin-exacerbated respiratory disease, focusing on the role of cysteinyl leukotrienes and leukotriene receptors.
 More recently his laboratory has been involved in wide-ranging collaborative studies at the University of Virginia addressing mechanisms of rhinovirus-mediated asthma exacerbations.
 These studies focus on the role of innate immunity as well as expression of a high Th2 /low IL-10 cytokine signature by RV-targeting CD4+ and CD8+ T cells.

-His clinical interests include chronic sinusitis, severe asthma, aspirin-exacerbated respiratory disease, immune deficiencies, and autoimmune mechanisms in chronic urticaria.
+His clinical interests include chronic sinusitis, severe asthma, aspirin-exacerbated respiratory disease, primary immune deficiencies, and autoimmune mechanisms in chronic urticaria.
 He continues to play the oboe on rare occasions but is not prepared to give up his day job.

 - 2002: John McGovern Lectureship, American College of Allergy, Asthma, and Immunology

 - 2003: Pfizer Visiting Professor Award, St. Louis University, St., Louis, MO